 “It sounded impossible,” he says.
 “I had never been to New York.”

 How Dylan Decided on MSK

+Dylan’s situation is extremely rare.
 Only a few hundred families in the world have CDH1 mutations.
-Dr. Yoon sometimes talks on the phone with people who are considering traveling to MSK for surgery.

-Dylan, Melissa, and Dr. Yoon spoke about Dylan’s condition and why preventive surgery (also called a prophylactic procedure) sooner than later was a smart choice for him.
+When Dylan and Melissa came to MSK, they learned more about his condition and why it was important he address it quickly.
 In people with a germline CDH1 mutation, the average age of developing stomach cancer is about 40.
 A prophylactic total gastrectomy is often recommended for people in their early 20s.
 Dylan was 32.

 A New Normal

 The surgery took three hours.
 Dylan stayed in the hospital for six days and received a lot of support that helped him recuperate.

 “At MSK, the nurses and technicians were extraordinary,” he says.
 “I wish I was friends with them still.”

 Once he returned home, recovery was more challenging.
 He had to figure out the foods and drinks his new body could tolerate.

 “That was the hardest part for me,” he says.
 “I’m a linear thinker.
 I like rules and systems.
 But with this, you can eat something one day and the next day you never want to eat it again.”